Dowsing: Pseudoscience

 Dowsing is considered to be a pseudoscience.

 Psychologist David Marks in a 1986 article in Nature included dowsing in a list of "effects which until recently were claimed to be paranormal but which can now be explained from within orthodox science."
 Specifically, dowsing could be explained in terms of sensory cues, expectancy effects, and probability.

 Science writer Peter Daempfle has noted that when dowsing is subjected to scientific testing, it fails.
 Daempfle has written that although some dowsers claim success, this can be attributed to the underground water table being distributed relatively uniformly in certain areas.

 According to archaeologist Kenneth Feder, "the vast majority of archaeologists don't use dowsing, because they don't believe it works."

 Psychologist Chris French has noted that "dowsing does not work when it is tested under properly controlled conditions that rule out the use of other cues to indicate target location."

 Water dowsers often achieve good results because random chance has a high probability of finding water in favorable terrain.

-In Pop Culture
+In popular culture

 Dowsing rods have appeared in many forms of popular media, such as Coraline and Pokémon.
 It is often associated with ghostly or creepy themes and stories with superstitious elements.
 Other elements of popular media that reference dowsing rods include use of a dowsing pendulum by Professor Calculus in Tintin', appearing as a card in Magic: The Gathering', and appearing as a plot device multiple times in The Smurfs (1981).
+The protagonist of La Chimera (2023) uses dowsing to apprehend the location of ancient tombs.